Digital Marketing for Business – The Ultimate Guide to get more Leads and Sales (Updated) – Potential.com

 Best Practice #4 – Motivate & Incentivize

-Use incentives to increase open and click through Rates: When you include an incentive in your subject line, you can increase open rates by as much as 50%.
-“Free shipping when you spend $25 or more” and “Receive a free iPod with demo” are examples of good, incentive-focused subject lines.
+Use incentives to increase open and click-through rates: When you include an incentive in your subject line, you can increase open rates by as much as 50%.
+“Free shipping when you spend $25 or more” and “Receive a free iPod with a demo” are examples of good, incentive-focused subject lines.
 The same applies to your buttons and calls to action.